betula/node-shared/README.md

 [![Build Status](https://travis-ci.org/betula/node-provide.svg?branch=master)](https://travis-ci.org/betula/node-provide)
 [![Coverage Status](https://coveralls.io/repos/github/betula/node-provide/badge.svg?branch=master)](https://coveralls.io/github/betula/node-provide?branch=master)

-Async context based Dependency Injection for Node.JS without Dependency Injection Container, ServiceProvider, etc...
+Async context based Dependency Injection for Node.JS without pain with Dependency Injection Container and dependency registration.

 - You can use it at any place of your application without rewrite your applications architecture or other preparations or initializations.
-- Each dependency can be class, function, or any another value, and plain JavaScript object of course too.
+- Each dependency can be class, function, or any another value, and plain JavaScript object too.
 - You can override your dependencies for organize modules architecture, or unit testing without hack standart Node.JS require mechanism.
 - You can use TypeScript or JavaScript, with decorators or not.
 - Defferent syntaxies for one mechanism.
 You can use constructor for provide dependencies or not, as you wish.